 Festival: Numata Matsuri; At this unusual and unsettling festival, giant long-nosed goblin masks replace traditional mikoshi (portable shrines) and are carried only by women during the August parades (an act usually tasked by men).

 Food: Yakimanju is a delicacy from the city of Joshu.
-The steamed manju (sweet rice balls filled with read bean paste) are roasted on a skewer and basted with a sweet and spicy miso sauce.
+The steamed manju (sweet rice-flour buns filled with read bean paste) are roasted on a skewer and basted with a sweet and spicy miso sauce.
 Considered the soul food of the prefecture, there is a giant manju-roasting event at Isesaki Shrine in January.

 Saitama – 埼玉県